 Stonegate Homes are proud to work alongside some incredible athletes providing support in their quest to reach the top of their respective disciplines.

 Jamie is from a well-known racing family, with his two brothers and sister riding and his parents running a successful training yard.
 His most notable successes to date include winning the Scottish Grand National on Al Co in 2014, the Welsh Grand National on Mountainous in 2015, the Tingle Creek (twice!), Queen Mother Champion Chase and Clarence House Chase on Sire De Grugy.
 You can follow Jamie on Twitter here:

 Georgie is the reigning Paralympic , World and European Champion in the T37 100m and 400m as well as being the World Record Holder in the 100m, 200 and 400m.
 Inspired to take athletics back up after watching the London 2012 Games she made a promise to her daughter Tilly that she would only do if she won gold; the rest as they say is history.
 On top of that, she helps us promote the Superhero Series as our Team Stonegate Captain and also visits local schools to inspire the next generation and the importance of being active.
-You can follow her on Twitter https://twitter.com/Georgie400m or on Instagram https://www.instagram.com/georgiehermitage/?hl=en
+You can follow us on Twitter https://twitter.com/Georgie400m or on Instagram https://www.instagram.com/georgiehermitage/?hl=en